Facing Hard Times, One Step-At-A-Time

 As I sit here writing this message to you, what I hope more than anything is that you are well, that your loved ones are well, that all the people around you are well.

 2020 has become a new kind of surreal reality.
-One that most of may never have imagined.
-In trying to understand how to best navigate this new world, we have had to open ourselves to a flood of information that can both shock the nervous and paralyze us at the same time.
+One that most of us may never have imagined.
+In trying to understand how to navigate this new world best, we have had to open ourselves to a flood of information that can shock the nervous and paralyze us at the same time.
 It’s hard to know what to do.

-A guiding practice for me throughout my life, and that is helpful right now, is to “do just one thing”.
+A guiding practice for me throughout my life, which is helpful right now, is to “do just one thing.”
 Take one step forward.
 It can be any step, but the step itself keeps us from shutting down and falling into helplessness.

-We may not be able to control the external events, but we can “do just one thing” and when that’s done, we do the next thing.
+We may not control the external events, but we can “do just one thing,” and when that’s done, we do the next thing.